Oral tradition tells that the Spanish local desert areas were once

 University of the Arts London Collection, London (UK)

-Classified as a demographic desert by UNESCO, Los Monegros desert is an arid area close to my hometown (Zaragoza, Spain).
-My father’s family comes from a village located on its border, and it became the landscape of my childhood.
-It is said that this territory was once covered by dense forests through which squirrels could cross the country from one end to the other.
-Nowadays, few land spots are left with vegetation after the desertification caused by intensive agriculture and deforestation.
+Classified as a demographic desert by UNESCO, Los Monegros desert is an arid area of my homeland (Zaragoza, Spain).
+My father’s family comes from a village on its border, and it became the landscape of my childhood.
+Nowadays, few land spots remain with vegetation, after the desertification deepened by intensive agriculture and deforestation.

 In the meantime, 31.5% of Spanish territory is already affected by desertification.
 80% of the country is at risk of becoming a desert within this century due to climate change.
 Over 75% of the Earth’s land area is degraded, and 90% could become degraded by 2050.